-2019 was a successful year for the Company with an 1,5% increase in passenger traffic, serving almost 13,5 million passengers without major disruptions due to operational constraints.
+2019 was a successful year for Fraport Greece A with an 0.4% increase in passenger traffic, serving almost 16.7 million passengers without major disruptions due to operational constraints.

-During the year, the scheduled works were completed at the airports of Rhodes, Samos, Skiathos, and Mytilene which upgraded the level of services provided to airport passengers and users.
+During the year, the scheduled works were completed at the airports of Kefalonia and Aktio, which upgraded the level of services provided to airport passengers and users.

 The Operational Readiness and Airport Transfer (ORAT) team continued its successful work, since it participated in the testing and trials following the delivery of new equipment/systems (BHS / HBS, access control), and coordinated the training of all involved stakeholders.
-It is worth noting that in 2019 new RFF stations were put in operation at the airports of Rhodes, Kos, Mytilene, Samos, Mikonos and Skiathos.
+It is worth noting that in 2019 a new RFF Station was put in operation at Kefalonia airport.

-Push back operations were applied at 2 Airports of the Company (Rhodes, Samos), maximizing the apron capacity for the summer period 2018.
+Pushback operations were applied at 2 airports of the Company (Kavala, Aktio), maximizing the apron capacity for the 2019 summer period.

-The terminal capacity at many airports of the Company was a big challenge, mainly at the airports with ongoing works, nevertheless, the airport teams managed to offer a very good level of passenger experience by implementing several measures including: remote check-in counters placed on the curbside area, coordination with Tour Operators in order to smooth passenger arrival times and constant presence of airport staff to manage passenger flow and security screening.
-Customer experience was also enhanced by the cleaning services contractors of the Company, delivering high quality cleaning and pest control services.
+The terminal capacity at many airports of Fraport Greece A was a big challenge, mainly at the airports with ongoing works, nevertheless, the airport teams managed to offer a very good level of passenger experience by implementing several measures including: remote check-in counters placed on the curbside area, coordination with Tour Operators in order to smooth passenger arrival times and constant presence of airport staff to manage passenger flow and security screening.
+Customer experience was also enhanced by the cleaning services contractors of Fraport Greece A, delivering high quality cleaning and pest control services.

 The second round of the Emergency Response Plan, including full-scale exercises at all 7 Airports, was completed with the participation of local stakeholders such as the Police, EKAV, Hellenic Fire Brigade, airline companies and ground handlers.
-The ARFF fleet was strengthened by the addition of 2 new rescue and fire fighting vehicles.
+The ARFF fleet was strengthened by the addition of 3 new rescue and fire fighting (RFF) vehicles.